ktnlvr/ktnlvr.github.io-deprecated/content/posts/half-decent-random-colors/index.md

 ---
-title: "Half-Decent Random Color Generation"
+title: "Why Are Random Colours So Hard Generate?"
 date: 2023-03-14T12:50:45,843206163+02:00
 draft: true
 description: Using the little things we know about colour and human eyes to define a better random colour generation technique.
+Answering a personal question born out of aesthetic frustration.
 ---

 I am not a color scientist or a psychophysisist, but I know a thing or two about colour.